I want to connect broadband/internet, what are my options?

 |Large family or shared household – multiple users streaming videos, music, HD movies and gaming

-Speed is an important consideration when choosing a broadband plan.
+Speed is one of the most important factors to consider when choosing a broadband plan.
 Megabits per second (Mbps) is used to measure how quickly you can download or upload data.
-For example, an internet download speed of 100 Megabits per second or higher is considered fast because it can handle multiple users streaming HD movies or games on multiple devices at the same, without a major interruption to the service.
+For example, an internet download speed of 40 Mbps or higher is considered fast because it can handle multiple users streaming movies or games on multiple devices at the same, without a major interruption to the service.

-Since the actual speed you achieve in your home or business is dependent on many factors including the amount of internet traffic, providers are required to advertise “typical evening speeds.”
-This allows you to consider the typical speed you are likely to achieve during the busiest time on the network (7-11pm).
+Since the actual speed you achieve in your home or business is dependent on many factors including the amount of internet traffic, providers are required to advertise ‘typical evening speeds’.
+This allows you to consider the typical speed you are likely to achieve during the busiest time on the network (between 7 and 11pm).